User acquisition on CTV for games and apps: What marketers need to know in 2023

 How are measurement platforms supporting CTV measurement?

-Verve Group has tested most CTV-supporting MMPs while running campaigns for our partners.
+Verve has tested most CTV-supporting MMPs while running campaigns for our partners.
 At this point we are able to advise on the best MMP options for CTV and are working closely with advertisers and MMPs of their choice to ensure the best possible quality of measurement.

 AppsFlyer, Adjust, Singular, Kochava, and Branch are all offering certain functionality to support their publisher partners in exploring the new channel, even though not all MMPs are created equal.
 In terms of features and pricing, Adjust now offers a CTV-specific dashboard as an add-on solution.